coenkcore/nanopwn/README.md

 - iPod Classic 2g *
 - iPod Classic 3g *

+## Warning
+This could brick your iPod.
+We offer NO SUPPORT on this at all if something happens to your device, use with cation.
+Make your to read all popups when running this.

+## What can I do with this?
+Nothing yet it just puts your iPod into pwndfu.
+If you want something useful wait for Gyruu which supports all iPods.

 ## Custom Firmwares
 Custom Firmwares are still being worked on.
 No ETA.